SharazJaved/Sharaz_Javed/README.md

-- 👋 Hi, I’m @SharazJaved
+- 👋 Hi, I’m Sharaz Javed
-- 👀 I’m interested in gazebo 3D simulator
+- 👀 I’m interested in Artifical intelligence, gazebo 3D simulator and ROS
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ou can email me on sharazjavd@gmail.com

 <!---
 SharazJaved/SharazJaved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.